XLSForm/xlsform.github.io/_sections/home-english.md

 Note that you must include **other** as an answer choice in the **choices** worksheet.

-## Formulas

-Formulas are used in the constraint, relevant and calculation columns.
-You've already seen some examples in the and **Constraint** and **Relevant** sections above.
-Formulas allow you to add additional functionality and data quality measures to your forms.

-Formulas are composed of functions and operators (+,*,div,etc.).
-A well-documented full list of operators and functions can be found in the [ODK documentation](https://docs.opendatakit.org/form-operators-functions/).
-For the technically inclined, the underlying XForms specification is the actual source document for the supported [functions](https://opendatakit.github.io/xforms-spec/#xpath-functions).

 ## Calculation

 Your survey can perform calculations using the values of preceding questions.
 In most cases this will require inserting a **calculate** question.
 For example, in the survey below, we have calculated the tip for a meal and displayed it to the user: